 \subsection{Generator}

-One major challenges in adapting a lightweight metamodel to diverse knowledge mining tasks lies in acquiring high-quality, task-specific supervision without incurring prohibitive costs.
-In \our, we address this challenge by introducing a generator, a component designed to bridge the gap between raw corpus data and the specialized capabilities required by the metamodel.
-Unlike synthetic data fully produced by large language models, which often diverges from the target distribution, the generator leverages the underlying structure of knowledge mining scenarios to produce realistic and task-aligned supervision.
+A major challenge in adapting a lightweight metamodel to diverse knowledge mining tasks is acquiring high-quality, task-specific supervision without incurring prohibitive costs.
+In \our, we address this challenge with a generator that bridges raw corpus data and the specialized capabilities required by the metamodel.
+Unlike fully synthetic data produced by large language models, which can diverge from the target distribution, our generator leverages naturally occurring corpus examples to produce realistic, task-aligned supervision.

 The generator operates in three stages.
 First, around five percent of the entire corpus is sampled to capture the authentic distribution of the domain, which is detailed in Appendix~\ref{sec:sampling}.
 Second, a powerful large language model (e.g., GPT-4.1) annotates these samples according to the planner’s codified task descriptions, covering subtasks such as entity extraction, classification, and relation detection.
 Importantly, the generator enriches naturally occurring data with high-quality labels rather than fabricating artificial inputs, ensuring statistical fidelity to the corpus.
 Finally, the annotated samples are used to fine-tune the metamodel, enabling it to acquire task-specific knowledge while maintaining its efficiency advantages over large models.
 A summary of performance gains is provided in Table~\ref{tab:t2}.